LYNCH·LLP

 • What is Shahid K Khan's overall allowance rate?

-The allowance rate is 75% across 416 disposed applications pooled across all art units in which the examiner has a substantial record.
+The examiner's allowance rate is 75% across hundreds of decided applications pooled across all art units in TC 2100.
+This represents the share of decided applications (allowed plus abandoned) that resulted in allowance.

 • How many art units does this examiner cover?